Last updated: July 27, 2022.

 5.

-- Mute/Unmute: Mute or unmute your microphone.
+- Mute/Unmute: Mute or unmute the microphone.

 - Annotate: Display annotation tools for drawing, adding text, and so on.